Azure/azureml-examples/sdk/python/foundation-models/system/docs/component_docs/image_finetune/transformers_model_import_component.md

 2. _model_name_ (string, optional)

     Please select models from AzureML Model Assets for all supported models.
-    For HuggingFace models, which are not supported in AuzreML model registry, input HuggingFace model name here.
+    For HuggingFace models, which are not supported in AzureML model registry, input HuggingFace model name here.
 You can see supported image-classification models [here](https://huggingface.co/models?pipeline_tag=image-classification&library=transformers).
     The model will be downloaded from HuggingFace hub using this model_name and is subject to third party license terms available on the HuggingFace model details page.
     It is the user's responsibility to comply with the model's license terms.